 The hybrid consulting model combines elements from the previous three models, enabling you to design a customized approach tailored to your preferences and clients’ needs.

 A notable example of a hybrid consulting business is Smith & Associates Consulting, which offers a range of services, including management consulting, training programs, and customized project engagements.
+They leverage a team of consultants while also providing personalized attention to clients' unique challenges.

 The hybrid model proves particularly advantageous once you have gained substantial experience in running your consulting business.